hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_origin.html.markdown

 * `certificate_name_check_enabled` - (Required) Specifies whether certificate name checks are enabled for this origin.

-* `health_probes_enabled` - (Optional) Should the health probes be enabled against the origins defined within the origin group?
+* `enabled` - (Optional) Should the origin be enabled?
 Possible values are `true` or `false`.
 Defaults to `true`.

--> **NOTE:** Health probes can only be disabled if there is a single enabled origin in single enabled origin group
+-> **NOTE:** In version 4.0 of the provider this value will default to `true`, however due to the deprecation of the `health_probes_enabled` property in version 3.x of the AzureRM Provider this value will need to be explicitly set until the 4.0 provider is released.

 * `http_port` - (Optional) The value of the HTTP port.
 Must be between `1` and `65535`.
 Defaults to `80`.